Progressive Web Apps Part 3: Engagement

 Each of these quickly delivers a short message that the user can then act on or ignore appropriately.

-Short, content-based Push Notifications that will be useful to your users are much more likely to lead to a maintained Push Notification subscription and better engagement.
+Short, content-based Push Notifications that will be useful to your users are much more likely to lead to a maintained Push Notification subscription and better engagement overall.

-If you are interested in having McKenna Consultants develop your Progressive Web App, then please fill out the content form below.
+If you are interested in having McKenna Consultants develop your progressive Web App, or if you have any questions regarding Push Notifications, then please fill out the content form below.